Go to the Students section

 Information for staff supporting students

-Brookes Sport offers group exercise and wellness classes including: cycling, cardio combat, pilates, yoga and circuit training.
+Brookes Sport offers group exercise and wellness classes including: cycling, spin, pilates, yoga and Zumba.

 A recent report by the Art Fund reveals that 63% of us have visited a museum or gallery as a way to de-stress.Why not take a breather and make a visit to our on-site university art gallery?
 The Glass Tank hosts a range of temporary exhibitions throughout the year.
 It’s completely free to visit and can be found on the ground floor of the Abercrombie building.